Labelbox/labelsnow/README.md

 While using LabelSnow, you will likely also use the Labelbox SDK (e.g. for programmatic ontology creation).
 These resources will help familiarize you with the Labelbox Python SDK:
 * [Visit our docs](https://labelbox.com/docs/python-api) to learn how the SDK works
-* Checkout our [LabelSnow demo code](https://github.com/Labelbox/labelsnow/tree/main/demo) for inspiration.
+* View our [LabelSnow demo code](https://github.com/Labelbox/labelsnow/tree/main/demo) for inspiration.
 * view our [API reference](https://labelbox.com/docs/python-api/api-reference).

 ## Authentication